 We are pleased to present the Taranaki Regional Council's 2019/2020 Annual Plan.
-The Taranaki Regional Council again proposes a 'business as planned' approach in the coming financial year - but with Yarrow Stadium an important exception.
+The Council again proposes a 'business as planned' approach across most of its activities in the coming financial year.
+It will also provide funding for a major project to repair and refurbish Yarrow Stadium.